AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 In answer to the question, "Whether hell fire have any end," Chrysostom says, "Christ declares that it has no end.
 Well," he adds, "I know that a chill comes over you on hearing these things, but what am I to do?
-For this is God\'s own command, ... that it has no end Christ has declared.
+For this is God's own command, ... that it has no end Christ has declared.
 Paul also says, in pointing out the eternity of punishment, that the sinner shall pay the penalty of destruction, and that forever."[^389] The reasonableness of the apparently disproportioned penalty he feebly argues.
-A specimen of the utter inadequacy of his argument is seen where he comments on the language, "If any man\'s work be burned he shall suffer loss, but he himself shall be saved, yet so as by fire."
-He says it means "that while the sinner\'s works shall perish, he shall be preserved in fire for the purpose of torment."
+A specimen of the utter inadequacy of his argument is seen where he comments on the language, "If any man's work be burned he shall suffer loss, but he himself shall be saved, yet so as by fire."
+He says it means "that while the sinner's works shall perish, he shall be preserved in fire for the purpose of torment."
 And he gives the very
-details: "A river of fire, and a poisonous worm, and darkness interminable, and undying tortures."[^390] And yet he asks with a significant emphasis that seems to preclude the thought of the sinner\'s irremediably suffering: "Tell me on what account do you mourn for him that is departed?
+details: "A river of fire, and a poisonous worm, and darkness interminable, and undying tortures."[^390] And yet he asks with a significant emphasis that seems to preclude the thought of the sinner's irremediably suffering: "Tell me on what account do you mourn for him that is departed?
 Is it because he was wicked?
 But for that very reason you ought to give thanks, because his evil works are put a stop to."